Eating Disorder Therapy Orlando

 Instead of getting caught up on trying to be something they think they need to be to meet society's standards, ACT allows them to accept them for who they are (perceived flaws and all), and be true to their authentic self.

 Eating disorders often convince people that they have to be in control at all times.
 ACT gives them the tools to find peace with the idea that they can’t control everything, nor should they feel responsible to control everything.
-ACT provides clients ways to help them thrive in the grey areas of life and to make the most of the plot twists that life will inevitably throw at them.
+ACT provides clients with ways to help them thrive in the grey areas of life and to make the most of the plot twists that life will inevitably throw at them.

 Eating disorders often impact a person’s ability to be in the moment because the eating disorder voice is lost in thoughts of the future or the past with “what ifs...” and “should haves...”